Everyday Uses of Lanthanides: The Rare Earth Elements

 Chemical and Physical Traits of Lanthanides

-Not all lanthanides tarnish at the same rate.
-Lutetium and gadolinium, for example, can be exposed to air for long periods without tarnishing, while elements like lanthanum, neodymium and europium are highly reactive and must be stored in mineral oil to prevent tarnishing.
+Lanthanides also tarnish quickly, making them susceptible to contamination from other elements.
+However, not all lanthanides tarnish at the same rate.
+Lutetium and gadolinium, for example, can be exposed to air for long periods without tarnishing.
+At the same time, elements like lanthanum, neodymium and europium are highly reactive and must be stored in mineral oil to prevent tarnishing.

-All members of the lanthanides group are extremely soft.
-Most can be easily cut with a knife and don’t require any heavy-duty tools to remove them from the earth.
+All members of the lanthanides group are incredibly soft.
+Most can be easily cut with a knife and don’t require heavy-duty tools to be removed from the Earth.

 Real-Life Applications

-Where can you encounter these rare earth elements in your daily life, other than in a lab?
-Common uses of lanthanides can be found in lamps, lasers, magnets, and more.
-They’re also used in a lot of manufacturing processes, including those for petroleum and steel.
+Where can you encounter these rare earth elements in your daily life besides in a lab?
+They’re actually more prevalent than you might think.
+Lanthanides can be found in lamps, lasers, magnets and more.
+They’re also used in many manufacturing processes, including those for petroleum and steel.

 Cerium